Valentín: Distribution

-The film was first presented at the Netherlands Film Festival on September 29, 2002.
-It opened in Argentina on March 12, 2003 at the Mar del Plata Film Festival, and opened wide in the country on September 11, 2003.
+The film was first presented at the Netherlands Film Festival on 29 September 2002.
+It opened in Argentina on 12 March 2003 at the Mar del Plata Film Festival, and opened wide in the country on 11 September 2003.

 The film was shown at various film festivals, including: the International Film Festival Rotterdam, Netherlands; the Cinémas d'Amérique Latine de Toulouse, France; the Cannes Film Festival, France; the Seattle International Film Festival, USA; the Toronto International Film Festival, Canada; the London Film Festival, UK; and others.

-In the United States it opened on a limited basis on May 7, 2004.
+Miramax Films acquired the North and Latin American distribution rights to the film, which opened on a limited basis in the United States on 7 May 2004.